ggirelli/radiantkit/CONTRIBUTING.md

 # Introduction

-Hi there, thank you for considering contributing to `radiantkit` to help us make our code a better version of itself!
+Hi there, and thank you for considering contributing to `radiantkit` to help us make our code a better version of itself!

 `radiantkit` is an open source project, and as such any kind of contribution is welcome!
-There are many ways to contribute, from improving the code, the documentation, submitting bug reports, requesting new features or writing tutorials or blog posts.
+There are many ways in which you can contribute: improve the code or the documentation, submit bug reports, request new features or write tutorials or blog posts.

 # Ground Rules

-To see what kinds of behaviour are ucceptable when contributing to `radiantkit`, please refer to our [code of conduct](https://ggirelli.github.io/radiantkit/code_of_conduct).
+To see what kinds of behaviour are acceptable when contributing to `radiantkit`, please refer to our [code of conduct](https://github.com/ggirelli/radiantkit/blob/master/CODE_OF_CONDUCT.md).

 # Getting started

-We host `radiantkit` on github, where we also track issues and feature requests, as well as accept pull requests.
+We host `radiantkit` on github, where we also track issues and feature requests, as well as handle pull requests.

 Please, note that any contributions you make will be under the MIT Software License.
 In other words, all your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the `radiantkit` project.
 Feel free to contact us if that's a concern.